top of page

 Vintage typewriter on a wooden desk, neon sign in background reads "We are all made of stories."
 Warm, cozy atmosphere with plants.

+In my work as a professional proofreader and editor, I often come across issues with punctuation within dialogue.
 When it comes to writing dialogue, punctuation can trip up even the most seasoned authors.
 Whether you're working on a novel, short story, or screenplay, using the correct dialogue punctuation is essential for clarity, professionalism, and readability.
-This guide explains how to punctuate dialogue in British English, with examples and tips to keep your writing polished and publication-ready.

 Why dialogue punctuation matters